TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/ApplyingCorePatches/Index.rst

 ---------------------------------------------------------------------

 With the help of the Composer package `gilbertsoft/typo3-core-patches` a core patch can by applied automatically.
+It works on top of :ref:`cweagans/composer-patches <cweagans-composer-patches>`.
 You need at least PHP 7.4 and composer 2.0.

 First, install the package: